Rugged & Simple – Lifted 1986 Chevy K5 Blazer

 What are your plans for this vehicle?

-Watch the progress and find out more about this lifted Chevy K5 Blazer project by visiting the Instagram profile of the owner: @The_Heavy_Chevy!
+Thomas Guzman’s K5 build featured in this article is the perfect example of a simple and reliable Blazer project.
+Watch the build progress and find out more about this lifted Chevy project by visiting the Instagram profile of the owner: @The_Heavy_Chevy!

 Stay tuned for more project reviews on Offroadium.com – Follow us on social media, and share this write up if you enjoyed reading it!